eid-privacy/noir-playground-ineiti/README.md

 # TLDR

-If you just want to run it all and see it fail, run
+If you just want to run it all and see it prove, run

 ```bash
 devbox run all